BlockyDotJar/VorteX/README.md

 [ ![download-shield][] ][download] [ ![license-shield][] ][license] [ ![discord-invite-shield][] ][discord-invite]

 VorteX is a general utility program written in Java.
-You can create, open and extract password encrypted and Base32 encoded archive files.
-With VorteX you can also create and read many different barcode types.
+You can create, open and extract compressed password encrypted and Base32 encoded archive files.
+With VorteX you can also create and read different barcodes.

 <!--TODO: Add more fancy stuff here-->